1ynxy/mesh-net/README.md

 ### target device architecture

 The eventual goal is to write the library to be as portable as possible, but due to the difference in the way sockets behave between architectures there will always be some outliers.
-The most popular systems include Windows, Linux, and Mac, but these can provide overlap with alternative, similarly structured systems.
-Programs that will build for Linux will often also build for Mac and OpenBSD, for example.
+The most popular systems include Windows, Linux, and MacOS, but these can provide overlap with alternative, similarly structured systems.
+Programs that will build for Linux will often also build for MacOS and OpenBSD or FreeBSD, for example.
 Because of this, Linux seems to be the best target architecture that will allow for the largest number of potential devices.
 A choice should be made between the different CPU architectures, such as x86-x64, x86, and ARM, with the potential inclusion of newer architectures such as Risc-V. Because x86-x64 based machines often are more capable than the alternatives it might be easiest to develop solely for this architecture, especially as most development machines will also be compatible, but this does not mean that the library can't be test built for a lower-power architecture such as ARM.
 The addition of ARM devices decreases the cost of testing, as they often are cheap to purchase and set up, allowing for a small debugging network to be constructed easily.
 Windows is a lot less easily available on ARM devices than Linux or OpenBSD is, which also negatively effects the cost of development for Windows systems.

 To aide in multi-platform development the language used will be C++.
 Unlike a lot of languages which compile to byte-code and which must be interpreted by the system or by a virtual environment, such as with C# or Java, C++ is compiled into machine code which can run anywhere (or at least anywhere it is compiled to work on).
 C++ also provides good implementations of the Posix compliant and WinSock libraries for network construction, as well as a range of tools and data structures which will be useful.
 As the platform chosen is Linux and the language is C++ it becomes obvious that the build system will be GCC.
 The construction of Makefiles can be simplified using tools such as CMake.

 ### posix versus win32

-// compatibility with architectures & availability
-// differences in implementation
-//
+Nearly all platforms aside from Windows are Posix compliant.
+These include MacOS, Android, FreeBSD, most flavours of Linux, and OpenBSD.
+Recently Microsoft released the Windows Subsystem for Linux, or WSL, which provides a compatibility layer between Linux and Windows, allowing for Unix sockets support among other tools.
+Due to this, and the choice of Linux as a development system, Posix is the best target for development, although some flavours of Linux and some more obscure Unix based operating systems implement aspects of socket handling in mildly different ways, complicating things a little.

 ### required libraries

-// window handling & graphics / opengl
-// sockets & file descriptors
-// architecture agnostic
-//
+The libraries utilised must be picked to be as architecture and platform agnostic as possible.
+This means that they provide implementations for each of the platforms that will be targeted, and abstract away the handling of which to use.
+Most of the standard libraries for string, vector, and queue data types will be used, as will the libraries for handling threads, atomic variables, mutexes, and conditional variables.

+In order to test game state syncing, if it's even started, a graphical output would be ideal.
+This can be achieved using OpenGL, the most cross platform (without being absurdly verbose) graphics library, and a cross platform window manager such as GLFW or SDL.
+SDL provides a much larger number of features, but is considered too heavy for the needs of the project.
+In order to handle OpenGL contexts an OpenGL handling library must be used, such as GLEW or GLUT.
+For vector and matrix mathematics GLM will be used, as it is an industry standard.

+System socket, netdb, and unistd libraries will be used for the bulk of the networking, for socket handling, address structure handling, and the Posix API respectively.
+These allow connections to be made, ports to be bound, ip addresses to be resolved and data to be sent and received.
+The Posix file descriptor set will be used to store active socket numbers, as this pairs well with the select function.

 ### socket handling & file descriptors